|Miriam Soler Ramos|

 Ms. Ramos earned a Bachelor of Science degree from the University of Miami in Communications and Political Science in 1999 and her Juris Doctor from the University of Miami in 2002.
 While in law school, Ms. Ramos was a founding member of the Citizens' Health Rights Education Project at the Center for Ethics and Public Service.

 Ms. Ramos is a Vice President of the Cuban American Bar Association (CABA) and has served as a Director since 2015.
 She serves on the City, County and Local Government Law Certification Grade Review Panel, the Government Relations Committee of the Dade County Bar Association and is a member of the Florida Association of Women Lawyers, the League of Prosecutors, Coral Gables Bar Association, and the City Attorney Committee for the Miami-Dade League of Cities.
-She has been a mentor with the Take Stock in Children Program and a member of the Educational Excellence School Advisory Council.
+She has been a mentor with the Takes Stock in Children Program and a member of the Educational Excellence School Advisory Council.
 Ms. Ramos also served two terms on the Professional Ethics Committee of the Florida Bar.
-Currently serves on the Florida Bar’s Diversity and Inclusion Committee (Vice Chair for 2017-18) and served on the Bar's Special Committee on Parental Leave.
-She also served on the board of the Children’s Home Society, Miami Chapter for 6 years.
+Currently serves on the Florida Bar's Diversity and Inclusion Committee (Vice Chair for 2017-18) and served on the Bar's Special Committee on Parental Leave.
+She also served on the board of the Children's Home Society, Miami Charter for 6 years.
 Ms. Ramos was the recipient of the "40 Under 40 Outstanding Lawyers of Miami-Dade County" Award for 2013, the Law Alumni Leadership Award from the University of Miami in 2017, and Legal Elite-Government & Non-Profit Attorneys for 2018.